-Job title Research Associate in Generative AI Division Mathematical, Physical and Life Sciences (MPLS) Department Computer Science Location Wolfson Building, Parks Road, Oxford.
-Grade and salary Grade 7: £38,674 - £46,913 p.a. with the potential to underfill at Grade 6 with salaries in the range of £34,982 - £40,855 p.a.
-Hours Full time Contract type Fixed-term for 12 months with the possibility of extension Reporting to Professor Yarin Gal Vacancy Reference 177367 Additional information Candidates will be considered with strong potential and commitment who are seeking an opportunity for early research experience, for which an initial appointment would be at Grade 6 £34,932 - £40,855 p.a. with the responsibilities adjusted accordingly.
+Job title Research Associate on Algorithmic Comparison of Stochastic Systems Division Mathematical, Physical and Life Sciences (MPLS) Department Computer Science Location Wolfson Building, Parks Road, Oxford.
+Grade and salary Grade 7: £38,674 - £40,855 per annum Hours Full time (part time can be considered) Contract type Fixed term for 2 years Reporting to Stefan Kiefer Vacancy Reference 179924 Additional information Whilst the two roles are Grade 7 positions, we would be willing to consider candidates with potential but less experience who are seeking a development opportunity, for which an initial appointment would be at Grade 6 with the responsibilities adjusted accordingly.
 This would be discussed with applicants at interview/appointment where appropriate.